 - deficits in natural neurotransmitters (such as serotonin)

 - an absence of aversive reactions (such as flushing or palpitations)

 Nursing Substance Abuse Risks

-Nurses have specific workplace risk factors that those in other professions don’t face.
-These factors may increase their risk for the development of a substance use disorder.
+Nurses have specific workplace risk factors which may increase their risk for the development of a substance use disorder.
 Statistics show that abuse is certainly as common among nurses as it is in the general population and maybe even more so.
 If you or a friend are a nurse dealing with addiction, it’s time to break the silence and seek help.
 Call Addictions.com at 800-654-0987.